HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

   </table>
   <figcaption>
     {{ figure_link(
-      caption="Year-over-year change in the median number of JavaScript bytes per page.", sheets_gid="86213362",
+      caption="Year-over-year change in the median number of JavaScript kilobytes per page.", sheets_gid="86213362",
       sql_file="bytes_2020.sql"
     ) }}
   </figcaption>
 </figure>

 At least some of this weight seems to be unnecessary.
-If we look at a breakdown of how much of that JavaScript is unused on any given page load, we see that the median page is shipping 152kb of unused JavaScript.
-That number jumps to 334kb at the 75th percentile and 567kb at the 90th percentile.
+If we look at a breakdown of how much of that JavaScript is unused on any given page load, we see that the median page is shipping 152 KB of unused JavaScript.
+That number jumps to 334 KB at the 75th percentile and 567 KB at the 90th percentile.

 {{ figure_markup(
   image="unused-js-bytes-distribution.png",